-The U.S. Bureau of Labor Statistics expects the number of employed Pharmacy Technicians to grow from 372,500 in 2014 to 407,200 in 2024, an increase of nine percent, faster than the growth rate of the average profession.
+The U.S. Bureau of Labor Statistics expects the number of employed Pharmacy Technicians to grow 12 percent between 2016 and 2026, faster than the growth rate of the average profession.
 Increased demand for prescription medications will lead to more demand for pharmaceutical services.

 Becoming a Pharmacy Technician usually requires earning a high school diploma or the equivalent.
 Pharmacy Technicians typically learn through on-the-job training, or they might complete a postsecondary Pharmacy Technician training program.
 There are a variety of required training regimens since each state board of pharmacy determines requirements within their state.
 Many states require or are considering licensure of PTs.
 Licensure requirements might include a high school diploma or GED, passing a criminal background check and drug test, graduation from a 3-9 month training program accredited by the American Society of Health Systems Pharmacists, and passage of a licensure/certification exam.
 Again, requirements vary widely so familiarize yourself with regulations in your state.